Quick Answer

 Bottom Line

-Kolkata in winter (November–February) is one of India's best-kept remote work secrets.
-Extremely low cost, unique cultural depth, adequate infrastructure, and the most genuinely warm hospitality of any major Indian city.
+Kolkata November–February is one of India's best-kept remote work secrets.
+Extremely low cost, unique cultural depth, genuinely warm people.

 *Last updated: April/May 2026*